lewishowles/components/src/components/content/data-table/data-table.md

 - default: `false`

 Whether to enable selection.
 When enabled, a new column is added to the start of the table to include selection checkboxes, and v-model on the table returns the selected rows' data.

-### `searchableContentCallback(columnKey, rowData)`

-- type: `function`
-- default: `null`

-If defined, this method is called with a `columnKey` for the current column, and `rowData` for the current row.
-This method is called as the table is building up its internal content.
-If the method returns a string, this is used as the searchable content for that column in that row, **overriding** the content of the cell.
-If anything else is returned, such as undefined, the original content is used instead.

-### `sortableContentCallback(columnKey, rowData)`

-- type: `function`
-- default: `null`

-If defined, this method is called with a `columnKey` for the current column, and `rowData` for the current row.
-This method is called as the table is building up its internal content.
-If the method returns a string, this is used as the sortable content for that column in that row, **overriding** the content of the cell.
-If anything else is returned, such as undefined, the original content is used instead.

-The returned content is used in a `sort` method, so the returned content should make sense when sorted in that way.

 ### `searchPlaceholder`